jamestpatmore/passwordAutoGenerator/README.md

 # [passwordAutoGenerator]
-H!!! this is my automated password generator program made supported by Javascript :call_me_hand:
+H!!! this is my automated password generator program supported by Javascript :call_me_hand: